Board of Directors

 International Health, Racquet, & Sports Club Association

-The International Health, Racquet & Sportsclub Association is the fitness industry's only global trade association.
+The International Health, Racquet & Sportsclub Association (IHRSA) is the fitness industry's only global trade association.
 IHRSA represents over 9,750 for profit health and fitness facilities and over 740 supplier companies in 78 countries.
 For more than a quarter of a century, IHRSA has provided its member clubs and suppliers with an unprecedented wealth of information, research and networking to help with every aspect of running a profitable enterprise.

 Johnson & Johnson Human Performance Institute